Steve-Bulgin/PROG3210_A2/README.md

 # 2016.11.21 Handed in
 ## Known bugs

+- Check both first and lasts names on update
+- ~~Fix hint for Last Name txtbox on Add Player view~~
-- Layout is a bit wonky (scoreboard layout)
+- ~~Layout is a bit wonky (scoreboard layout)~~ Works, looks a lot better, but might want more work
-- Lets you select the same player as both
+- ~~Lets you select the same player as both~~

+## Features to add

+- Swipe views

 ### Otherwise good!!!!!